-Research on cancel culture is still lacking, because this theme is a new discourse that developed in 2017.
-So, to see the similarities and differences, researchers describe them as follows.
-The similarities in the previous article both discussed the phenomenon of cancel culture.
-Like Velasco's research which conducted research in the Philippines and examined that virtual media is a tool that must be realized together as a means of getting rid of different ideologies that have implications for canceling public figures.
-So did research conducted by Spacey in the tweeter media, where he studied subjects that were canceled and discussed in tweeters as many as 1700 people who then commented more negatively and bullied virtually.
-Meanwhile, Kurniawan sees how cancel culture is a new parasite in the world of education that has academic freedom.
-Cancel culture as a new parasite is now contagious and tends to undermine the meaning of academic freedom and democratic freedom.
-Democracy that guarantees the freedom of citizens to express opinions, criticizes policy aspects but has now been tainted by the existence of cancel culture.
-Even the world of education that carries the pulpit of academic freedom must be overshadowed by cancel culture.
-Meanwhile, Martinez revealed that publication media that develops online can also be an arena for cancellation.
+There is a dearth of research on cancel culture because this topic is a novel discourse that emerged in 2017.
+Thus, researchers characterise the similarities and differences as follows.
+Both previous articles discussed the phenomenon of decline culture, as evidenced by their similarities.
+Similar to Velasco's research, which was conducted in the Philippines and investigated the fact that virtual media is a tool that must be implemented collectively as a means of eradicating various ideologies that have implications for eliminating public figures.
+So did research conducted by Spacey in the tweeter media, in which he examined topics that were cancelled and debated in tweeters by as many as 1700 individuals who then commented more negatively and were virtually bullied.
+Meanwhile, Kurniawan views cancel culture as a new contaminant in the academically liberated world of education.
+Cancel culture as a new pathogen is now contagious and threatens academic freedom and democratic freedom.
+The existence of cancel culture has tainted a democracy that guarantees the freedom of citizens to articulate their opinions and to criticise policy aspects.
+Even the educational world that preaches academic freedom must be overshadowed by cancel culture.
+Meanwhile, Martinez disclosed that online publication media can also be subject to cancellation.
 Authors must also be careful when the manuscript of the book cannot satisfy public expectations, and can cause controversy, it can become an arena for cancel culture for a long time.

-Although the above study both discuss cancel culture, the difference is with research conducted by researchers on aspects of Islamic communication.
+Although the above study both discuss cancel culture, but the difference with research conducted by researchers on aspects of Islamic communication.
 The researcher himself tried to include the analysis of Islamic communication in looking at the phenomenon of cancel culture in popular media in Indonesia, especially in Lombok NTB in the case of cancel culture experienced by Tuan Guru Mizan Qudsiyah, because this space has not been touched by previous researchers.
-Tuan Guru Mizan Qudsiyah as a preacher who delivered prophetic messages must now become a victim of cancel culture, The difference in this study is also found on social media platforms.
-Where in this study researchers tried to analyze the phenomenon of cancel culture on Youtube media.
+Tuan Guru Mizan Qudsiyah as a preacher who delivered prophetic messages must now become a victim of cancel culture.
+The differences in this study also exist on social media platforms.
+Where in this study researchers tried to analyze the phenomenon of cancel culture on YouTube media.
 The subject affected by cancel culture on YouTube media is Tuan Guru Mizan Qudsiyah in East Lombok in 2020.